 Clay sink traps on your mind?
-Whether you’re an art teacher at a school or university, you offer pottery classes at your own studio, or you just work out of your home for fun, there’s one issue every ceramic artist has to contend with — clay-clogged pipes!
+Whether you’re an art teacher at a school, you offer pottery classes at your own studio, or you just work out of your home for fun, there’s one issue every ceramic artist has to contend with: clay-clogged pipes!

-There’s no doubt that using clay sink traps can keep leftover clay from going down the drain and clogging up your pipes, but there are better options!
-Today we’re discussing clay sink traps and clay disposal and sharing some of the top ways to prevent draining issues!
+There’s no doubt that using clay sink traps can keep leftover clay from going down the drain and clogging up your pipes, but there are better options.
+Today we’re discussing clay sink traps as well as clay disposal and sharing some of the top ways to prevent draining issues!

-How to dispose of clay and clay water:
+How to Dispose of Clay and Clay Water

-Well everyone seems to find their own system for disposing of clay water, there are a few common ways ceramic artists tend to handle disposing of clay and dirty clay water.
+While everyone seems to find their own system for disposing of clay water, there are a few common ways ceramic artists tend to handle disposing of clay and dirty clay water.

 1. Create a DIY system with buckets.

-Plus, this DIY way is often messy and cumbersome, especially when dealing with younger art students or large class sizes, and clay.
+Plus, this DIY way is often messy and cumbersome, especially when dealing with younger art students or large class sizes and clay.
 This is a common solution for pottery studios without running water.